PTsolvers/JustRelax.jl/docs/src/index.md

 The package serves several purposes:

-  * It provides a collection of solvers to be used in quickly developing new applications
+  * It provides a collection of solvers to be used in prototyping new applications
   * It provides some standardization so that application codes can

      - more easily handle local material properties through the use of [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl)